-It was a monumental task, and I had help from most of the my Team Leads (more or less 🙂 ).
-In the end, it was a team effort to write everything down, explain to people what and how they should do their job and assure that tracking was in place to not miss anything crucial.
+It was a monumental task, and I had help from most of my Team Leads (more or less 🙂 ).
+In the end, it was a team effort to write everything down, explain to people what and how they should do their job, and assure that tracking was in place to not miss anything crucial.

-Team meetings, 1 on 1s, calls and hand holding – “new” team management
+Team meetings, 1 on 1s, calls, and hand-holding – “new” team management

 Also important when in the office, these meetings became crucial now.
-From giving and receiving work related feedback to a more or less of a support group where people vented.
+From giving and receiving work-related feedback to a more or less of a support group where people vented.
 And it helps, it keeps everyone sane in times where some of us feel new things, like anxiety.